We’ve witnessed plenty of body image trends going viral on social media, but the latest hashtag gaining traction has experts worried.

 Dropping to a below healthy weight range may not be the answer

-Crash dieting and rapidly losing kilos to get below the healthy weight range may not be the answer in achieving abs, let alone an ab-crack.
+Crash dieting and rapidly losing kilos to get below the healthy weight range may not be the answer to achieving abs, let alone an ab-crack.

 Unfortunately, you can’t choose where you want to lose fat no matter how restrictive your diet is or how much cardio you do.
 Nor can you strengthen all of your abdominal muscles by doing hundreds of crunches.